You are here

 Even so, over the life of the solar system, asteroids in the belt have undergone countless collisions, shattering many of them and sending fragments flying throughout the solar system.
 Collisions and near-collisions also have deflected asteroids from their orbits and sent them spiraling into the inner solar system.

-Several thousand of these bodies form a class known as Near-Earth Asteroids because their orbits cross or come close to Earth's orbit around the Sun.
+About 25,000 of these bodies form a class known as Near-Earth Asteroids because their orbits cross or come close to Earth's orbit around the Sun.
 As many as 1,000 of them may be at least one kilometer in diameter.
-If such an asteroid hit Earth, it could wipe out a city, and affect climate around the globe.
+If such an asteroid hit Earth, it could wipe out a city and affect climate around the globe.
 Asteroids a few times that size could devastate the entire planet.

 In fact, there is evidence of several powerful collisions with Earth in the distant past.
 The most famous occurred 66 million years ago, when an asteroid several miles in diameter hit near present-day Yucatan.
-The resulting explosion and shock wave, acid rain, and Sun-blocking clouds may have led to the extinction of most species of life on Earth.
+The resulting explosion and shock wave, acid rain, and Sun-blocking clouds may have led to the extinction of most species of life on Earth, including the dinosaurs.
 An even bigger impact 250 million years ago may have produced the largest mass extinction ever recorded.

 Despite the threat, asteroids also present opportunities.

 Because they are left over from the formation of the solar system, they hold clues to the composition of the cloud of material that gave birth to Earth and the other planets.
 And because they are rich in metals -- and perhaps water -- they could provide resources for the exploration and colonization of the solar system.

 Exploring these tiny worlds is not easy, though.
 Their surface gravity is a tiny fraction of Earth's.
 With such a weak pull, it requires fairly little energy to escape an asteroid and soar into space; a good fastball would do the trick.
 Since an astronaut would weigh less on the surface of an asteroid than a baseball does on Earth, every step would send the explorer sailing far above the surface.
 Astronauts might use small rocketpacks to simply float above the surface of one of these leftover boulders.